 - Better understand the interplay between their current positions and politics and government in Virginia

-Participation in this program has been an important step for people who want to establish themselves as political and civic leaders in the Commonwealth.
+Participation in this program has been an important step for people in the public, private, and nonprofit sectors who want to enhance their effectiveness as civic leaders in the Commonwealth.

 Program participants meet in various locations across Virginia one weekend a month from March through December except for the month of July.
 Some sessions meet for three days (Thursday, Friday, Saturday) and some sessions meet for two days (Friday, Saturday).